tylim88/Efficient-Typescript-Mororepo/README.md

 3. Vite: Each project should have one `vite.config.ts` file that imports a preset from `vite.presets.ts` in the root directory.

-4. There are three TS config files in the root directory:
+4. There are fours TS config files in the root directory:

     - `tsconfig.base.json`: responsible for basic configuration and does not participate in any compilation.
-It is extended by the root directory and most projects.
+It is directly extended by React projects.

     - `tsconfig.json`: extends `tsconfig.base.json` and is responsible for files in the root directory (does not include subdirectories).
 It compiles but does not emit.

     - `tsconfig.cypress.json`: extends `tsconfig.base.json` and is used by Cypress projects.

-Unlike other projects that directly extend `tsconfig.base.json`, Cypress TS config requires additional refactoring due to conflicts with the types of the more widely used Vitest.
+    - `tsconfig.node.json`: extends `tsconfig.base.json` and is used by node projects.

 ### Common configs